mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So you have to really understand human life for the long range.
 At that time, whatever makes you how stinky you are, how great you are, that is completely beyond criticism or evaluation, judgement.
 All you have to do is, just to totally accept and take good care of that aspect of human life.

 From this point, you need a whip.
 You need a whip.
 Shall I touch just a hair?
 Shall I touch the skin?
 Shall I touch the bone and the muscles?
-That’s alright.
-But this is not discrimination, because your life as karmic life is something you have to accept totally, beyond criticism and evaluation – because your life is really long.
+That’s alright, but this is not discrimination, because your life as karmic life is something you have to accept totally, beyond criticism and evaluation – because your life is really long.

-If you really understand this karmic life, karmic life turns into Buddha's life.
-You can really accept it.
-To accept is not just to accept it at random; you have to accept, and next, you have to take care of your life in a *positive* way.
+So if you really understand this karmic life, karmic life turns into Buddha's life.
+You can really accept.
+To accept is not just to accept at random; you have to accept, and next, you have to take care of your life in a *positive* way.
 That is the meaning of a whip – or practice, constant effort.
 Human effort is a sort of energy so that you can keep your life as a Buddha.

 #### 43:30